 The amount of weight the patient loses after gastric sleeve surgery or sleeve gastrectomy depends on the patient’s determination to follow the doctor’s post-op instructions.
 A proper diet needs to be followed regularly and kept following consistently.

 What Are the Other Benefits Of A Sleeve Gastrectomy?

 In gastric bypass surgery, the stomach is divided into two parts and the smaller stomach gets connected to the small intestine.
-The procedure can be performed either open or laparoscopic, and laparoscopic surgery being the more preferred choice among the two.
+The procedure can be performed laparoscopically, and it is the preferred choice among doctors and patients.

 Which Foods Should I Avoid in My Sleeve Gastrectomy Diet?